Shannon Jr. explodes for 31 in No. 14 Illinois’ romp over Michigan

 MOMENTS THAT MATTERED

 BULLSEYE: In the first half, Illinois made it clear it was going to take threes.
-It made most of the attempts.
+It made exactly half of the attempts.

 In the first half, the Illini shot 57.1% from deep (8-14), with Shannon dropping in four of the makes.
-In the second half, Illinois went 4-of-10 from distance.
+In the second half, Illinois went 4-of-10.

 Michigan’s only three-point make came with just over a minute to play.